Enigma was a portable cipher machine producing a polyalphabetic substitution cipher.

 Besides, sometimes, the Allies managed to obtain a notebook of key settings, which gave the analysts a boost to continue advancing in solving the Enigma.

 Conclusion: ciphers and proper procedures

 In conclusion, the mixture of inherent and human error greatly reduced the total number of possible configurations and provided shortcuts to cryptanalysts.

-The entire Allied deciphering of the Enigma codes can be attributed to human error and/or human carelessness.
+Allied deciphering of the Enigma codes can be attributed to human error and/or human carelessness.

 Built-it weaknesses were pretty limited and were not sufficient to allow pattern spotting with the technology the Allies could rely on.